Lily’s Kitchen Information

 You can learn more about Barley in our article Barley In Dog Food.

 Eggs are a fantastic inclusion in any pet food recipes and are found in select Lily’s Kitchen recipes.
-Eggs are incredibly nutritious and can provide a mix of protein, fat, carbohydrates, and some vitamins and minerals.
-Also, Eggs are extremely bio-available, which means they can be easily digested.

-Flaxseed is best known for being the best plant-based source of the Omgea 3 Fatty Acids.
 These fatty acids are thought by many to provide pets with several health benefits.
-An example could be an improvement in the condition of a dog’s skin and coat.
-You can read more about Flaxseed and its benefits in Flaxseed In Dog Food.
+An example could be an improvement in the condition of a dog’s skin and coat or an improvement in cognitive function.

-Alfalfa is seen in pet food recipes in tiny quantities.
-It is added because of the vitamins and minerals it contains, such as the B Vitamins.
-Some believe these can provide health benefits, but these claims are far from conclusive.
-Learn more about Alfalfa in Alfalfa In Dog Food.
+Alfalfa is often seen in pet food recipes in tiny quantities, putting it far down the ingredient list.
+It is added by many brands because of the vitamins and minerals it contains, such as the B Vitamins.

 Lily’s Kitchen Animal Testing